Alpha-thebaby/Hyper-Explosions/README.md

 [![Discord](https://img.shields.io/badge/Discord-6a6a6a?style=for-the-badge&labelColor=272727&logo=discord)](https://discord.gg/rtEGCzbZym)

 ### **📘 Description**
-The Hyper-Explosions Minecraft Mod unleashes an immense shockwave with realistic-looking explosions, including various detonators such as a nuclear bomb while keeping it the Minecraft style.
+The Hyper-Explosions Minecraft Mod releases an immense shockwave with realistic-looking explosions, including various detonators such as a nuclear bomb while keeping it the Minecraft style.
 Originally designed for The Slenderman video project, this mod vividly illustrates a world invasion scenario through colossal explosions planned by the Slenders.

 ![](https://i.imgur.com/j8YAnhl.png)